VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 # Ending Comments
+All in all, Bluestamp was a wonderful and eye-opening experience for me.
+It taught me about APIs, Python programming, PyPortals, the ISS and so much more.
+I came here since I was uncertain in what field of engineering I would be in, but these 6 weeks have made me certain that I'd go into Aerospace.
+It helped me a ton.
 # Demo Night Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vK8ETdXt380?si=YDQwGjyrTrlyW7qJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>